COVID-19 and Marriage Licenses

 Your correspondence should include the names of both parties and the date of the ceremony.
 You will need to provide a self-addressed stamped envelope with your request.

 The fee is $10 per copy payable by check, money order, cash, credit or debit card.
 All fees are non-refundable.
-Please note, there will be a $2.50 service fee assessed to any credit/debit card transaction.
-This service fee goes directly to LexisNexis VitalChek Network, Inc.; Probate Court’s payment processing vendor.
+Please note, a $2.50 service fee will be assessed on all online transactions .
+This service fee goes directly to VitalChek; Probate Court’s online payment processing vendor.

 Wedding Ceremony Information